AuroraDeveloperOps/.github/README.md

 # Aurora Foundation Projects

 Welcome!
-This is the central hub for exploring **Aurora Foundation's** open source and SaaS projects.
+This is the central hub for exploring **Aurora Foundation's** open source and SaaS projects, maintained by **AuroraDeveloperOps**.

 ---